The following are recommendations for settings, and ideas for hooks to use for extending the function of WooStamper.

 First of all, your Wordpress installation must include a call to the SetaPDF-Stamper autoload.php file, and/or the SetaPDF folder must be moved into the wp-content/uploads/woostamper folder.
 If the SetaPDF-Stamper is not included, the plugin will not do much, and certainly will not stamp.

-You must purchase SetaPDF Stamper.
+You should purchase SetaPDF Stamper.
 A Seta 14-day evaluation copy of SetaPDF Stamper can be used if your server has Ioncube correctly installed, and the license file in place.
+Make sure to follow the instructions for how to install your license file if you are using the evaluation copy.

 - Install WooStamper PDF in your /wp-content/plugins/ folder